Kazakhstan: Etymology

-In Turko-Persian sources, the term Özbek-Qazaq first appeared during the middle of the 16th century, in the Tarikh-i-Rashidi by Mirza Muhammad Haidar Dughlat, a Chagatayid prince of Kashmir.
-In this manuscript, the author locates Kazakh in the eastern part of Desht-i Qipchaq.
+In Turko-Persian sources, the term Özbek-Qazaq first appeared during the mid-16th century, in the Tarikh-i-Rashidi by Mirza Muhammad Haidar Dughlat, a Chagatayid prince of Kashmir, which locates Kazakh in the eastern part of Desht-i Qipchaq.
 According to Vasily Bartold, the Kazakhs likely began using that name during the 15th century.

-Though Kazakh traditionally referred only to ethnic Kazakhs, including those living in China, Russia, Turkey, Uzbekistan and other neighbouring countries, the term is increasingly being used to refer to any inhabitant of Kazakhstan, including residents of other ethnicities.
+Though Kazakh traditionally referred only to ethnic Kazakhs, including those living in China, Russia, Turkey, Uzbekistan, and other neighbouring countries, the term is increasingly being used to refer to any inhabitant of Kazakhstan, including residents of other ethnicities.
+In the Kazakh language, the country is called Qazaqstan in the Latin script.

 History

 Kazakhstan has been inhabited since the Paleolithic era.
 The Botai culture (3700–3100 BC) is credited with the first domestication of horses.
 The Botai population derived most of their ancestry from a deeply European-related population known as Ancient North Eurasians, while also displaying some Ancient East Asian admixture.
-Pastoralism developed during the Neolithic, as the region's climate and terrain are best suited to a nomadic lifestyle.
+Pastoralism developed during the Neolithic.
 The population was Caucasoid during the Bronze and Iron Age period.

 The Kazakh territory was a key constituent of the Eurasian trading Steppe Route, the ancestor of the terrestrial Silk Roads.
-Archaeologists believe that humans first domesticated the horse (i.e., ponies) in the region's vast steppes.
+Archaeologists believe that humans first domesticated the horse in the region's vast steppes.
 During recent prehistoric times, Central Asia was inhabited by groups such as the possibly Indo-European Afanasievo culture, later early Indo-Iranian cultures such as Andronovo, and later Indo-Iranians such as the Saka and Massagetae.
 Other groups included the nomadic Scythians and the Persian Achaemenid Empire in the southern territory of the modern country.
 The Andronovo and Srubnaya cultures, precursors to the peoples of the Scythian cultures, were found to harbor mixed ancestry from the Yamnaya Steppe herders and peoples of the Central European Middle Neolithic.

 In 329 BC, Alexander the Great and his Macedonian army fought in the Battle of Jaxartes against the Scythians along the Jaxartes River, now known as the Syr Darya along the southern border of modern Kazakhstan.

-Cuman-Kipchak and Golden Horde
+Turkic Khaganate

 The main migration of Turkic peoples occurred between the 5th and 11th centuries when they spread across most of Central Asia.
 The Turkic peoples slowly replaced and assimilated the previous Iranian-speaking locals, turning the population of Central Asia from largely Iranian, into primarily of East Asian descent.

-The first Turkic Khaganate was founded by Bumin in 552 on the Mongolian Plateau and quickly spread west toward the Caspian Sea.
-The Göktürks drove before them various peoples: Xionites, Uar, Oghurs and others.
+The First Turkic Khaganate was founded by Bumin in 552 on the Mongolian Plateau and quickly spread west toward the Caspian Sea.
+The Göktürks drove before them various peoples: Xionites, Uar, Oghurs, and others.
 These seem to have merged into the Avars and Bulgars.
-Within 35 years the eastern half and the Western Turkic Khaganate were independent.
+Within 35 years, the eastern half and the Western Turkic Khaganate were independent.
 The Western Khaganate reached its peak in the early 7th century.